Leica M10 vs Sony A7R III

-|Leica M10»||139 mm||80 mm||39 mm||660 g||210||no||2017||6,595||Leica M10|
+|Leica M10»||139 mm||80 mm||39 mm||660 g||210||n||Jan 2017||6,595||Leica M10|

-|Sony A7R III (⇒ lft)||127 mm||96 mm||74 mm||650 g||650||Y||Oct 2017||3,199||latest||check|
+|Sony A7R III«||127 mm||96 mm||74 mm||650 g||650||Y||Oct 2017||3,199||Sony A7R III|

 Sensor comparison: Leica M10 vs Sony A7R III

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.